Mandy Moore Boyfriend 2017: ‘This Is Us’ Shippers Will Be Disappointed

 “Be yourself.
 If you guys click—great.
 If you don’t, it’s ok.
 You’re not supposed to be with one another.
 [Once you’re in a relationship] contribute as much as you’d like to take.
 That might be a good thing.
 Don’t just take, take, take, take, take—give, give, give, give,” he said.

 Did you know that Mandy Moore had a boyfriend?
-Were you hoping that she and Milo had a thing in real life?!
+Were you hoping that she and Milo had a thing in real life?

 [Featured Image by Jamie McCarthy/Getty Images]